Octobriana: Comics

 The Octobriana Special from Alchemy Texts in 2001 - a one-shot comic (with features) written by John A. Short.
 Including a continuation of Short's Return of Octobriana storyline from the Revolution Comics mini-series with Commie Zombie Dictator from Hell drawn by Shaun Bryan.

 She also made an appearance in the Dutch comic strip series Agent 327 by Martin Lodewijk in the album "Cacoïne and Commando's" (2000), where a character that resembles Octobriana is introduced.
 In the comic strip the character is called "Novembriana", but a reference is made to the samizdat album in which she first appeared.

 In 2010, the comic book company Poseur Ink announced a new title based on Octobriana, written by Steve Orlando and illustrated by Chaz Truog (DC Comics, Marvel Comics).
 In early 2010 the company started a Kickstarter fundraiser to start early pre-orders for the upcoming project.

 The noted underground/erotic cartoonist John Linton Roberson is co-starring Octobriana, along with a number of other public domain comics characters including Projunior, in his most recent VLADRUSHKA series in 2012, and has announced she will be revealed to be the title character's long-lost sister.

 The New Amazons Preview Special from Kult Creations in September 2013 written by John A. Short and illustrated by Gabrielle Noble, depicting the New Amazons clash with Vladimir Putin.
 Short later wrote a book on the history of Octobriana, Octobriana: The Underground History, which also contains a new Octobriana story drawn by Noble.

 On May 9, 2020, Eisner Award-winning cartoonist and graphic designer Jim Rugg launched a Kickstarter campaign for a new Octobriana comic, Octobriana 1976.

 Octobriana With Love, an all-new, full colour, comic book celebrating the 50 year anniversary of Octobriana, was announced by Dead Good Comics on 13 January 2021.
 A Kickstarter campaign followed during April / May 2021.
 Edited by Stu Taylor and published in November 2021, creators for the graphic novel anthology included Stephanie Phillips, Marc Laming, Simon Fraser, Andrea Towers, Stephen Byrne, Andy Belanger, Joyce Chin, Michael Cho, Nicole Goux, Juni Ba and Marguerite Sauvage.

+In 2023, the 264 pages long graphic novel Octobriana was published by the Czech publishing house Labyrint.
+The authors, Marek Berger and Ondřej Kavalír, explore the origin story of Octobriana as well as ideological, genre and gender stereotypes of the era when the character was created.